The One with the Prom Video

 "The One with the Prom Video" is the fourteenth episode of the second season, and the 38th episode overall, of the American television situation comedy Friends, which first aired on NBC on February 1, 1996.
 The episode focuses on the main characters watching Monica (Courteney Cox) and Rachel (Jennifer Aniston) getting ready for their high-school prom in the titular video.
-A subplot sees Joey (Matt LeBlanc), now earning more income, buying roommate Chandler (Matthew Perry) an unusual gift.
+A subplot sees Joey (Matt LeBlanc) having increased income, buying roommate Chandler (Matthew Perry) an unusual gift.

 The episode was directed by James Burrows and written by Alexa Junge and features guest stars Elliott Gould and Christina Pickles as Jack and Judy Geller, Michael Ray Bower as Monica's date, and Patrick Kerr as the restaurant manager.

 Plot

-Joey, now earning substantial money after landing a role on Days of Our Lives, gives Chandler a gaudy gold bracelet as thanks for paying for head shots and food in the past.
+Joey, earning substantial money after landing a role on Days of Our Lives, gives Chandler a gaudy gold bracelet as thanks for paying for head shots and food in the past.
 Chandler mocks it when it scares off a potential date, upsetting Joey when he overhears.
-Chandler promises to never take it off again but discovers it slipped off his wrist at some point and is now missing.
-He buys a replacement, but the original is found shortly afterwards at Central Perk.
+Chandler promises to never take it off again but discovers it slipped off his wrist at some point and is missing.
+He buys a replacement, but the original is found by Rachel shortly afterwards at Central Perk.
 He gives one to Joey, repairing their friendship.

 Monica struggles to find a job after being fired.
 After a disastrous restaurant interview where the manager has a food play fetish, she relents to Ross' prodding to ask for money from their parents Jack and Judy, who have visited the apartment to bring boxes of her possessions.
 Though Judy is disappointed she was fired, Jack encourages her to use her savings from her bank account and assures her that they will be there to lend money to her whenever she needs it.
 Despite this encouragement, Ross ends up writing her a check.

 Ross continues to seek forgiveness from Rachel after insulting her, but she tells him that they as a couple will never happen.
 Whilst looking through the box her parents brought, Monica finds a video of her and Rachel getting ready for their senior prom.
 The friends decide to watch the video, although Ross objects to everyone seeing the tape.
 On the video, Rachel's date, Chip Matthews, has not arrived, and Monica refuses to go to the prom without her.
 Judy convinces Ross to wear Jack's tuxedo and take Rachel to the prom himself.
 Ross reluctantly agrees, but by the time he is dressed and ready to go, Chip has arrived and the girls leave.
 The video ends with Ross looking disappointed and dejected.
 Rachel, touched by Ross' gesture, gets up and passionately kisses him, forgiving him for what happened between them.